mikoto/bind/README.md

 __Bind.js__ is a Dynamic Template Engine by JavaScript.
-Model(JSON) is binder to View(HTML).
+Model(JSON) is bound to View(HTML).
-Changes of Model dynamically reflect View.
+Modifications of Model dynamically reflect View.

 ##Example